Gravitational wave energy spectral density properties from BPASS Galactic binary population in the Milky Way galaxy: Bayesian inference

 Bayesian statistics are widely used in and well suited to GW astronomy.
 In the Bayesian framework, we combine prior knowledge with observed data to make probabilistic inferences about physical phenomena.
 Our Bayesian estimation pipeline relies on Markov chain Monte Carlo (MCMC) techniques for computing the posterior distribution.
 For a detailed summary of parameter estimation for GWs signals, see \citet{2013PhRvD..88l4032T, 2022RvMP...94b5001C}.

 For estimating the GW parameters, we treat the GW signal ESD and noise parameters, combined into the parameter vector $\theta$, as random variables.
-The parameter vector $\theta$ depends on the ESD model we use.
+The parameter vector $\theta$ depends on the ESD model we use (e.g. a single PL $\theta$ is $A, P, \alpha$, and $\beta$).
 All knowledge about the unknown parameters is used to specify the prior distribution $p(\theta)$.
 Bayes theorem tells us that given the observed data $d$ -- in our case, $d$ is the LISA signal plus noise that we simulated -- we can update the prior distribution through the likelihood, $p(d|\theta)$, to the posterior distributions $p(\theta|d)$ of the parameters by

 On the right-hand side of this equation, we multiply the likelihood $p(d|\theta)$ (defined in Eq.~\ref{likelihood}) with the prior distribution $p(\theta)$ of the parameters.
 The term $p(d)$ is the evidence or marginal likelihood that does not depend on the parameters $\theta$ and can be seen as a normalisation constant that does not need an explicit calculation; however, it would be necessary for model comparison.
 Even though the analytical form of the posterior $p(\theta|d)$ is known, the difficulty is to marginalise this multivariate distribution of the parameter vector $\theta$ to obtain the posterior distributions of each individual parameter.
 Therefore, numerical sampling algorithms are often used to obtain samples $\theta^{(i)} \sim p(\theta|d), i=1,\ldots,N$ for some large number $N$.
 The sampled values of each individual parameter can then be used to estimate characteristics of its marginal posterior distribution.
 Typically, computing the posterior distribution is done based on Markov chain Monte Carlo algorithms.